 Forest risk commodity Primary reason for not identifying risks Please explain Timber Risks exist, but no substantive impact anticipated The European market is covered by the EU Trade Regulations, which require that timber-based products imported into our market be legally sourced.
-Most of our Tier 1 supply chain is located within the UK and Europe and thus are covered by these regulations.
-Despite the recent decision by the UK to exit the EU, there is no indication that the UK Government will move away from the requirements set in the EUTR.
+All of our Tier 1 is located within the UK and thus are covered by these regulations.
+Despite the decision by the UK to exit the EU, there is no indication that the UK Government will move away from the requirements set in the EUTR.
 We regularly discuss issues, such as regulatory changes, with our supply chain.
-Over the coming months, should there be a change in our perception of the UK Government's stance on the EUTR and UK legislation, we will review whether 'regulation' should be an area included within our risk assessment.
+During the Brexit negotiations or after the UK has left the EU, should there be a change in our perception of the UK Government's stance on the EUTR and UK legislation, we will review whether 'regulation' should be an area included within our risk assessment.